Eligibility Review

 • Other government staff, or

-• Note: the role of the TTP or other non-EAW witness is solely to verify the person’s identity and witness their signature.
-In cases where the HR0080R is completed by phone, the EAW, not the TTP or other witness, is responsible to advise the recipient of the information contained in the form, and explain their rights and responsibilities.
+• Note: the role of the TTP or other non-ministry staff witness is solely to verify the person’s identity and witness their signature.
+In cases where the HR0080R is completed by phone, ministry staff, not the TTP or other witness, are responsible to advise the recipient of the information contained in the form, and explain their rights and responsibilities

-• For phone appointments, when the form is received, review to ensure all required fields are initialled or signed, as applicable, and that locations and dates are entered, and that witness and recipient dates/locations match.
+• For phone appointments, when the form is received, review to ensure all required fields are initialed or signed, as applicable, and that locations and dates are entered, and that witness and recipient dates/locations match.
 If not complete, follow up is required.
-If complete, scan it to the Service Request.
-Ensure the document is profiled and labelled “Signed HR0080R”.
-Batch-file the original.
+If complete, scan it to the service request.
+Ensure the document is profiled and labelled “signed HR0080R”.
+Batch-file the original

 Review and confirm eligibility